Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: RDM, vortex strings and BPS fractality in SQCD.

 To get the CFT representation for the Gaudin-Richardson case, consider the perturbed chiral conformal block in the theory with central charge.

 chiral vertex operators $V_{\alpha}= :e^{2\alpha \phi(z)}:$ of conformal weight

-The conformal block for the Richardson model involves the operators corresponding to the Bethe roots $E_i$, inhomogeneities $\varepsilon_i$, and twist G \cite{sierra2000conformal,biskowski20252dcftefficientbethe}.
+The conformal block for the Richardson model involves the operators corresponding to Bethe roots $E_i$, inhomogeneities $\varepsilon_i$, and twist G \cite{sierra2000conformal,biskowski20252dcftefficientbethe}.

 The $\Psi_{(2,1)}$ is the degenerate field that yields the regular singularities at the points $\varepsilon_i$ and $V_G$ amounts to the irregular singularity at infinity corresponding to twist.
 The operators $V_{\frac{1}{b}}(E_i)$ correspond to the Bethe roots or equivalently to a single Cooper pair and are interpreted as screening operators in the CFT framework \cite{sierra2000conformal}.
-The operators $V_G$ at infinity breaks down the conformal invariance and corresponds to the Gaiotto vector which is the eigenvector of $L_1$ Virasoro operator
+The operators $V_G$ at infinity break down the conformal invariance and correspond to the Gaiotto vector, which is the eigenvector of the $L_1$ Virasoro operator

 The relevant solution to the KZ equation is as follows.

 where the Yang-Yang function for the Gaudin model under consideration is read as

 see, for instance, recent discussion in \cite{biskowski20252dcftefficientbethe}.
 The semiclassical limit $b\rightarrow 0$ results in the BA equations.